Alejogb1/job-board/blog-data/how-can-i-implement-user-sign-in.md

 id: "how-can-i-implement-user-sign-in"
 ---

-Alright, let's talk about user sign-in, a topic I’ve handled countless times across various platforms.
+, let's talk about user sign-in, a topic I’ve handled countless times across various platforms.
 It’s deceptively simple on the surface, but the devil, as always, is in the details.
 I recall a project years ago, building a social platform, where we initially underestimated the complexities, especially around handling edge cases and security.
 We quickly learned that a robust sign-in implementation is fundamental to everything else we did.

 At its core, user sign-in is about verifying identity; establishing that the user is indeed who they claim to be.
 There are several core components to any robust implementation that I'd like to delve into.
 First, you need a mechanism for users to identify themselves, typically through email address, a username, or, increasingly common now, a phone number.
 Secondly, there has to be a means to prove they own that identity, typically via password or other forms of authentication.
 Finally, there needs to be a secure way of storing credentials and managing sessions.

 Let’s break down the practical considerations, starting with password storage.
 This isn't something to be taken lightly.
-Never, and I mean *never*, store passwords in plain text or using reversible encryption.
+Never, and I mean _never_, store passwords in plain text or using reversible encryption.
 Hashing is the standard way to handle this, using a one-way function that transforms the password into an irreversible string.
 I often advocate for using bcrypt or argon2 for this due to their robust resistance to attacks.
 These algorithms employ salting, a crucial technique which adds a random string to each password before hashing, preventing attackers from using pre-computed rainbow tables.

 Now for actual coding examples.
 Here's a Python snippet using the `bcrypt` library that I commonly use: